ClinicalEpigeneticsLaboratory/distChAMP/README.md

 # Distributed ChAMP pipeline - distChAMP

 This is a simple tool to create myNorm file from a large amount of data [*.idats files] using ChAMP package [1].
 Instead of processing all files simultaneously the tool uses distributed manner.
-This strategy is less computationally consumable, but the process requires more time.
+This strategy requires less RAM memory at the cost of computation time.
+Please note that final myNorm object still must fit into [RAM].

 ### How does it work